• Skip to primary navigation

 Preserved Apple Skulls

-Find out why food rots and how you can slow the process down with this very apple based investigation.
+Find out why food rots and how you can slow the process down by placing apple slices in water, vinegar, air and salt.
+This is a brilliant, visual science investigation which allows for observations over time.

 Spiced Apple Cider